-In seven Rounds of Funding so far, UNDEF has supported a total of more than 500 projects in more than 110 countries.
+In eight Rounds of Funding so far, UNDEF has supported some 600 projects in more than 100 countries.

-UNDEF projects are two years long and fall under one or more of six main areas;
+UNDEF projects are two years long and fall under one or more of seven main areas;

-UNDEF grants range from US$50,000 to US$400,000.
-Project proposals are subject to a highly rigorous and competitive selection process, as UNDEF receives an average of about 2,000 proposals a year and only some 50-60 are selected.
+UNDEF grants range from US$100,000 to US$300,000.
+Project proposals are subject to a highly rigorous and competitive selection process, as UNDEF receives an average of about 2,000-3,000 proposals a year and only some 50-60 are selected.

 UNDEF was one of only two UN entities mentioned by President Barack Obama in his speech to the UN General Assembly on 23 September 2010.
 Declaring that "it’s time for every Member State... to increase the UN Democracy Fund", President Obama spoke of democracy as the form of government that delivers most for citizens, and described civil society -- the focus of UNDEF's work -- as the shapers of human progress and the conscience of communities.